adambard/learnxinyminutes-docs/perl6-pod.html.markdown

 There are more formatting codes (e.g., `L<>`, `T<>`, etc.) but they'll be discussed later throughout the document.
 You'll recognize them because they're just a single capital letter followed immediately by a set of single or double angle brackets.
-The Unicode variant («») can also be used.
+The Unicode variant («») of the angle brackets can also be used.

 ### Headings